-The school generally document all injuries on school property through a Report of Accident or Injury Form (see Appendix E) as appropriate.
+The school generally document all injuries on school property through a Report of Accident or Injury Form (See Appendix E).
+This form should generally be sent home promptly, on the same day in which the injury or accident occurred.
 Such records should be retained in the student's in the student's Health Record (see policy 310.03).